 Next steps

-Translating guidelines into clinical practice is notoriously difficult due to several factors including lack of awareness of the guidelines [22], disagreements with recommendations, and guideline complexity.
+Translating guidelines into clinical practice is notoriously difficult due to several factors such as lack of awareness of the guidelines [22], disagreements with recommendations, and guideline complexity.
 [22, 23] Several of these factors were evident in this study and addressing them requires a multi-faceted approach including, but not limited to, clinician education.
 There is some evidence that interventions such as guidelines, audits and reminders, may successfully reduce clinicians’ utilisation of blood products.
 [24] NBSG needs to ensure that, once its new guidelines have been developed, they are widely disseminated and easily accessible.
 Almost none of the clinicians had received transfusion education since their undergraduate courses so dissemination of the new guidelines will need to be accompanied by a nationwide educational programme to ensure that the guidelines have good visibility and are well understood.

 Findings from this study were presented to clinicians from the participating departments, blood bank staff and senior hospital managers.
 Discussions focused on the need to check pre- and post-transfusion haemoglobin, to improve awareness of the national transfusion guidelines and indications for transfusion, and the importance of using laboratory results as well as clinical assessment to guide transfusion.
 To support this, posters listing the indications for transfusion were designed and displayed in clinical areas.